The-Marcy-Lab-School/marcy-curriculum-docs/mod-8-backend/13-react-express-auth-overview.md

 }
 ```

-As a result, the password is hidden before we send it to the client.
+By using the `constructor` this way, the password is hidden before we send it to the client.

 Take a look at each `static` method of the `User` class and you'll find that this pattern is repeated: